 So CTA’s are usually a button used to lead people where you want them to go, usually for a specific conversion goal.
 Let’s break it down to how this happens.

-2. You find a blog post or pages within your website that have some correlation to what your conversion goal is.
+2. You find a blog post or pages within your website that have some correlation to your conversion goals.

 4. This CTA then links to a landing page – which houses a form that once filled out by the user, will link to the content offer.